 On-Site and Off-Site Clinical Services

 The Center for Communication Sciences & Disorders provides comprehensive diagnostic and therapy services for a wide range of communication disorders across all age groups.
 We offer services both on and off-campus.
-Areas evaluated and treated include:

-On Campus Services:
+On Campus Services

-On Campus Groups:
+On Campus Groups

-Off Campus Services:
+Off Campus Services

-Child speech disorders session with kid activitiesChild Speech Disorders
+Child Speech Disorders

 Childhood apraxia of speech, dysarthria (cerebral palsy/brain injury), phonological impairment, speech sound disorders/articulation, orofacial myofunctional disorders, fluency disorder/stuttering, and voice.